atomicloopzilla/ao_fishing_bot/README.md

 # AI Fishing Bot for Albion Online

-An intelligent fishing automation bot for Albion Online that operates completely within the game's terms of service.
+An intelligent fishing automation bot for Albion Online.

 ## How It Works

-This bot is **completely legal** and doesn't use any prohibited techniques such as:
+This bot is **completely technically legal** and doesn't use any prohibited techniques such as:
 - Process injection
 - Binary patching
 - OpenGL/DirectX API hooks